lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-docker.md

 The quickest way to get started is using docker-compose.
 Visit our [Dockerhub](https://hub.docker.com/u/tykio/) to view the official images.

+The following are required for a Tyk OSS installation:
+ - Redis   - required for all Tyk installations.
+             Simple redis installation instructions are included below.
+ - MongoDB - Required only if you chose to use the MongoDB Tyk pump with your Tyk OSS installation.
+Same goes with any [other pump](/analytics-and-reporting/other-data-stores/) you choose to use.

 {{< tabs_start >}}
 {{< tab_start "Docker Compose" >}}